FH-Campus-Wien-WEB/web24-exercise-1/README.md

     bodyElement.append(reverseString(xhr.responseText))
 ```

-That's were the data received from the server is added to the page.
+That's where the data received from the server is added to the page.
 The `responseText` property of the `xhr` variable contains the content that was sent by the server - the reversed message `!dlrow olleH`.
 The client then uses the function `reverseString` (which you find a few lines above) to reverse the string and the `append` method of the html element of the body of the page to add the reversed message to the body.
 That's how the message from the server ends up on our web page when we open the application.

-## Tasks
-As mentioned at the beginning, this exercise consists of three parts.

-1. First, who will have to change the data the server returns, e.g. you will have to replace `!dlrow olleH` with movie data formatted in JSON.
-This is done on the server side in `server/server.js`.
-1. The second part is already located on the client side in `server/files/index.html`.
-Remember: Although this file resides on the server, it is requested by the client and parsed, displayed and executed on the client-side.
-Here you will add code to receive and parse the JSON movie data that the server sends and create and add HTML elements to the DOM to render that data.
-1. In the third part you will make the page look somewhat prettier by adding some style.
-Styling using CSS is also implemented on the client side.

 ### Checking your implementation
 To check whether your implementation is working as expected you **should** use Cypress end-to-end tests.
-These tests are the exact same tests used to assess your implementation once you commit it to the GitHub repository.
+These tests are the same tests used to assess your implementation once you commit it to the GitHub repository.

 To start the tests, run

     npm run cypress

 If you do so without making any changes to the application, all tests will fail.
 After implementing an individual part, the corresponding test will pass.
-It is best to do them in order, because they build on top of each other.
+It is best to do them in order because they build on top of each other.

 Here's how the Cypress UI looks after running the command above: